-UNEP, Climate Protection of the Montreal Protocol and the Kyoto Protocol (2012)104 in part to the growing global demand for air conditioning and refrigeration.
-This demand is increasing as the world warms and as the population grows and gets richer.
-If left unchecked, by 2050 warming from annual emissions of HFCs could be equivalent to 20% of warming from annual $\rm CO_2$ emissions under a BAU scenario, and up to 45% of the warming from annual $\rm CO_2$ emissions under a 450 ppm $\rm CO_2$ stabilization scenario. $\rm ^{106}$
+UNEP (2012) Climate Protection of the Montreal Protocol and the Kyoto Protocol.
+116

+HFCs are now the fastest growing GHG pollutant in the U.S. and in many other countries.
+This is due in part to their being used as replacements for HCFCs, which are now being phased out, and in part to the growing global demand for air conditioning and refrigeration.117 This demand is increasing as the world warms and as the population grows and gets richer.
+If left unchecked, by 2050 warming from annual emissions of HFCs could be equivalent to 20% of warming from annual CO2 emissions under a BAU scenario, and up to 45% of the warming from annual CO2 emissions under a 450 ppm CO2 stabilization scenario.118